hmdkhkbz/automated-pre-deploy/terraform/README.md

 * `main.tf`: Contains the main resource definitions for your AbrAk infrastructure.
 * `variables.tf`: Defines the input variables used in the configuration.
 * `outputs.tf`: Defines the output values that will be displayed after the deployment.
-* `terraform.tfvars.example`: A template file for defining your environment-specific variables.
-Rename it to `terraform.tfvars` and modify the values.
 * **(Add any other relevant configuration files or directories)**

 ## Usage